 Celebrations are underway in the Warner Goodman Litigation and Dispute Resolution team as Daniel Coleman qualifies as a Solicitor into the team.
 Daniel joined the firm in June 2015 working as a Paralegal in the Southampton based Residential...

 When tree roots extend into your neighbour’s property they can cause damage, especially if they are close to foundations of a building.
-Daniel Coleman, Trainee Solicitor, explains here the rights you have regarding tree roots and steps to take before legal action.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, explains here the rights you have regarding tree roots and steps to take before legal action.

 Barely a day goes by without a local newspaper recording the infringement of a Tree Preservation Order (TPO).
 These are often accompanied by protestations from the accused claiming they had no idea that a TPO was in place and, more frequently, detailing the fines imposed against them (which can be as high as £20,000).
-Daniel Coleman, Commercial Litigation Trainee Solicitor, clarifies the position on TPOs as well as offering advice to landowners and developers.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, clarifies the position on TPOs as well as offering advice to landowners and developers.

 Against a background of government reforms in Courts and Tribunals, the Ministry of Justice aims to ensure that the process of debt recovery strikes a balance, between the legitimate right of an individual or business to pursue a money claim, and the right of a debtor, to know of any claim against them and have the opportunity to defend that claim.